cnguoyj/PDB_Parser/README.md

 # PDB_Parser
-Code developed for the class of Practical Computing for Bioinformatics at KU Leuven.
-More information in the README file.
+This module and script were developed for the class of Practical Computing for Bioinformatics at KU Leuven.
+In the module I created functions that parse a PDB file (example provided in the input_files folder), finds the theoretical coordinates to the protein center and also looks for the atoms that interact with the Fe atom in the middle of the 5kkk protein.
+In the script all this functions are used to generate some output.